 During each offering, an eligible employee may purchase shares under the Purchase Plan by authorizing payroll deductions of up to 10% of his or her cash compensation during the offering period.
 The maximum number of shares that may be purchased by any participating employee during any offering period is limited to 3,840 shares (as adjusted by the Compensation Committee from time to time).
 Unless the employee has previously withdrawn from the offering, his accumulated payroll deductions will be used to purchase common stock on the last business day of the period at a price equal to 90% of the fair market value of the common stock on the first or last day of the offering period, whichever is lower.
 Under applicable tax rules, an employee may purchase no more than \$25,000 worth of common stock in any calendar year.
-At December 31, 2011, 1,184,082 shares of common stock had been issued under the Purchase Plan, of which 1,134,377 were issued as of December 31, 2010.
-The total compensation expense recorded under the Purchase Plan during the years ended December 31, 2011, 2010 and 2009 was \$650,000, \$500,000 and \$410,000, respectively.
+At December 31, 2012, 1,233,385 shares of common stock had been issued under the Purchase Plan, of which 1,184,082 were issued as of December 31, 2011.
+The total compensation expense recorded under the Purchase Plan during the years ended December 31, 2012, 2011 and 2010 was \$710,000, \$650,000 and \$500,000, respectively.

-15. Leases
+16. Leases

-In January 1996, the Company entered into a lease agreement with an unrelated third party for a new corporate office facility, in Canonsburg, Pennsylvania, which the Company occupied in February 1997.
-In May 2004, the Company entered into the first amendment to this lease agreement, effective January 1, 2004.
-The lease was extended from an original period of ten years, with an option for five additional years, to a period of 18 years from the inception date, with an option for five additional years.
-The Company incurred lease rental expense related to this facility of \$1.3 million in each of the years ended December 31, 2011, 2010 and 2009.
-The future minimum lease payments are \$1.4 million per annum from January 1, 2012 through December 31, 2014.
-The future minimum lease payments from January 1, 2015 through December 31, 2019 will be determined based on prevailing market rental rates at the time of the extension, if elected.
-The amended lease also provided for the lessor to reimburse the Company for up to \$550,000 in building refurbishments completed through March 31, 2006.
-These amounts have been recorded as a reduction of lease expense over the remaining term of the lease.
+The Company's executive offices and those related to certain domestic product development, marketing, production and administration are located in a 107,000 square foot office facility in Canonsburg, Pennsylvania.
+In May 2004, the Company entered into the first amendment to its existing lease agreement on this facility, effective January 1, 2004.
+The lease was extended from its original period to a period through 2014.
+The Company incurred lease rental expense related to this facility of \$1.3 million in each of the years ended December 31, 2012, 2011 and 2010.
+The future minimum lease payments are \$1.4 million per annum from January 1, 2013 through December 31, 2014.